 3. Nutrient availability, water infiltration into the soil, and natural biological controls of their soil-borne diseases are all greatly reduced by glyphosate’s mineral nutrient chelation and antibiotic activity.
 It takes more fertilizer to compensate for the reduced nutrient availability. ”- Dr. Huber

 Farmer educator Bob Streit added, “In reality, citrus production is down by over 50% from ten years ago due to the irrigation water being polluted by the pesticide.
 Independent soil analysis by qualified labs and the USGS (US Geological Survey) have confirmed the contamination of both the soil and water.
 The chelation effect is weakening the trees so much that they are being killed by weak bacteria.”

 Safer alternatives are available.
-Biostimulants, a more natural alternative, have been shown to have positive effects and come in a wide range of different products including beneficial soil bacteria, beneficial fungi, humic substances, and seaweed extract, according to the University of Florida’s Institute of Food and Agricultural Sciences plant physiologist Dr. Ute Albrecht.
-Dr. Albrecht says research indicates the biostimulants “have positive effects on plant growth and also on crop yields,” and she is now studying biostimulant use in citrus.
+Biostimulants, a more natural alternative, have been shown to have positive effects.
+Also, they come in a range of different products including beneficial soil bacteria, fungi, humic substances, and seaweed extract.
+According to the University of Florida’s Institute of Food and Agricultural Sciences plant physiologist Dr. Ute Albrecht, research indicates the biostimulants “have positive effects on plant growth and also on crop yields.”
+As a result, she is now studying biostimulant use in citrus.
 Additional alternatives are also available, such as steam weed control, cover crops, mulch, and bio-diverse farming.

-The EPA approval of glyphosate must be denied, and consumers and farmers alike would benefit from using alternative methods in citrus growing.
+Certainly, the EPA approval of glyphosate must be denied.
+Additionally, consumers and farmers alike would benefit from using alternative methods in citrus growing.